Weitspringer/pvprog/myct/README.md

 # Welcome to myct!

 This is a minimal container runtime written as a shell script.
 It is able to setup a root file system using debootstrap, allows existing host directories to be mapped read-only and limit filesystem access.
 Myct can create a minimal kernel namespace to prevent signals to be send to other processes outside of the container.
-New processes in the container are able to join existing namespaces and ressource usage like memeory and cpu can be limited.
+New processes in the container are able to join existing namespaces and ressource usage, like memory and CPU, can be limited.

 Firstly, execute the following create a container in any given directoy: